pathakrahul0/Android-Interview-Question/Kotlin/README.md

 ### Basic

 -   **How does Kotlin work on Android?**<br/>
-    A) Just like Java, the Kotlin code is also compiled into the Java bytecode and is executed at runtime by the Java Virtual Machine i.e. JVM.
+    Just like Java, the Kotlin code is also compiled into the Java bytecode and is executed at runtime by the Java Virtual Machine i.e. JVM.
 When a Kotlin file named ```Main.kt``` is compiled then it will eventually turn into a class and then the bytecode of the class will be generated.
 The name of the bytecode file will be ```MainKt.class``` and this file will be executed by the JVM.

 -   **Why should we use Kotlin?**<br/>
+    1) <b>Kotlin is concise</b>
+    2) <b>Kotlin is null-safe</b>
+    3) <b>Kotlin is interoperable</b>

 -   **What is the difference between the variable declaration with var and val?**<br/>
 -   **What is the difference between the variable declaration with val and const?**<br/>
--   **What are init blocks in Kotlin?**<br/>
--   **What are the types of constructors in Kotlin?**<br/>
--   **Is there any relationship between primary and secondary constructors?**<br/>
--   **What is the default type of argument used in a constructor?**<br/>
 -   **How to choose between a switch and when in Kotlin?**<br/>
 -   **What is the open keyword in Kotlin used for?**<br/>
 -   **Do we have a ternary operator in Kotlin just like java?**<br/>